Vivienne Faull

-Vivienne Frances Faull (born 20 May 1955) is a British Anglican bishop and Lord Spiritual.
-Since 2018, she has served as the Bishop of Bristol.
+Vivienne Frances Faull (born 20 May 1955) is a British retired Anglican bishop.
+From 2018 to 2025, she served as the Bishop of Bristol.
 In 1985, she was the first woman to be appointed chaplain to an Oxbridge college.
 She was later a cathedral dean, and the only female cathedral provost in Church of England history, having served as Provost of Leicester from 2000 to 2002.

 Early life

 Faull was born on 20 May 1955.
 She was educated at The Queen's School, Chester, an all-girls private school.
 She studied at St Hilda's College, Oxford, and graduated in 1977 with a Bachelor of Arts (BA) degree; it was promoted to a Master of Arts (MA Oxon) in 1982.
 When she began studying theology at St John's College, Nottingham, she became the first woman to be paid by the Church of England to do so.